rigetti/pyquil/docs/source/gateset_noise.rst

-In this example, we investigate how a program might behave on a near-term device that is subject to noise using the convenience function :py:func:`pyquil.kraus.add_noise_to_program`.
-The same module also contains some other useful functions to define your own types of noise models, e.g., :py:func:`pyquil.kraus.tensor_kraus_maps` for generating multi-qubit noise processes, :py:func:`pyquil.kraus.combine_kraus_maps` for describing the succession of two noise processes and :py:func:`pyquil.kraus.append_kraus_to_gate` which allows appending a noise process to a unitary gate.
+In this example, we investigate how a program might behave on a near-term device that is subject to noise using the convenience function :py:func:`pyquil.noise.add_decoherence_noise`.
+The same module also contains some other useful functions to define your own types of noise models, e.g., :py:func:`pyquil.noise.tensor_kraus_maps` for generating multi-qubit noise processes, :py:func:`pyquil.noise.combine_kraus_maps` for describing the succession of two noise processes and :py:func:`pyquil.noise.append_kraus_to_gate` which allows appending a noise process to a unitary gate.

 .. code:: python